- Do you really need a credit card?

 From the features to look for in a credit card to eligibility requirements, here’s everything you need to know about applying for your first credit card.

-1. Consider why you want a credit card in the first place
+1. Consider if you should get a credit card in the first place

 If you’re reading this, you’ve probably already decided to get a credit card.
 But before you go signing away on the dotted line, there are a few things you should consider first, such as why you want one in the first place.